covermymeds/mkvm/README.md

 ## Plugins
 `mkbm.rb` will look in the `plugins` directory for all files with an `.rb` extension.
 Any such files will be loaded.
 This allows users to extend the functionality of `mkvm.rb` on their own.

 All plugins should extend the `Plugin` class, defined in `lib/plugin.rb`.
+Each plugin has numerous opportunities to interact with the overall process.

 Plugins are **not** instantiated.

+Several defaul plugins are provided:
+* ip_pre_validate.rb: if no gateway address is provided, assume the user wants the .1 address of the network on which the VM is being created
+* ip_post_validate.rb: perform a variety of santify checks to ensure the IP information is sane.

+An example plugin is also provided (but not activated) to demonstrate how to add custom command line options.

 ## Examples
 To create a small VM named foobar: